22 Nov Equipping youth with skills for the trades

 After the classroom component is completed, CAPEI sets the participants up with an employer for an interview and 14-week paid job placement, with a wage subsidy for the employer.
 With a combination of the UP Skills for Work lesson plans, practice of technical skills through hands on projects, and work experience, the success rate of the participants’ maintaining employment is over 80%.

 To learn more about UP Skills for Work and how you can integrate the resources into your programming, or to run a workshop, visit upskillsforwork.ca.
+UP Skills for Work is presented with support from founding sponsor Canada Life.

 To learn more about the Youth in Trades program, visit capei.ca.